magomimmo/modern-cljs/doc/tutorial-02.md

 Eval Print Loop), which enables a very interactive style of programming.
 CLJS communities worked a lot to bring the same REPL-based programming experience in CLJS, creating a way to connect a CLJS REPL to the JS engine embedded in the browser.
-This way of programming allows you to evaluate CLJS forms in the REPL and see immediate feedback in the browser to which the REPL is connected.
+This style of programming allows you to evaluate CLJS forms in the REPL and have immediate feedback in the browser to which the REPL is connected.

-Due to browser imposed limitations to prevent [cross site scripting][1] attacks, the REPL connection with the browser JS engine has to be set up respecting the [Same Origin Policy][2].
+Due to browser imposed limitations to prevent [cross site scripting][1] attacks, the REPL connection with the browser embedded JS engine has to be set up respecting the [Same Origin Policy][2].
 This means that, if we want to enable a browser connected CLJS REPl (bREPL), we need to set up a local http-server.

 You can use any http-server.
-In this tutorial we're going to use the [Apache http-server][3] which is included in [MAMP][4] and it's very easy to be configured and run.
+In this tutorial we're going to use the [apache http-server][3], which is included in [MAMP][4] for Mac OS X operating system, because it's very easy to be configured and run.
+There should be similar options for others OSs.

 ## Install, configure and run MAMP